 - Alice Springs is somewhat of an oasis for internet and cafes in an otherwise sea of red sand and rock.
 Located in the centre of the continent, Alice Springs is the only major town in an area roughly 700,000 km2

 - Uluru, also known as Ayers Rock is the second largest Monolith in the world at 348 metres!
 The rock stands taller than the Statue of Liberty, the Great Pyramid, and The Eiffel Tower.
+It is sacred to the Anangu Aboriginal inhabitants of the area and is full of culture, art and history.

 - The Outback has the only known fossilised dinosaur stampede in the world.
 Experts say the stampede was caused by a larger dinosaur chasing down their prey in a group consisting of around 150 two-legged dinosaurs!